brandur/sorg/content/fragments/shortcuts-notes-memos.md

 * Look up a note with a specific name, put it in a variable.
 * Take spoken text and append it to found note.

 I thought I'd be able to activate it by saying, "Hey Siri Scratch [1] Here's my memo", but there's a meaningful pause that has to be in there.
-Actual usage is more like, "Hey Siri Scratch <wait for Siri to activate shortcut> Here's my memo".
+Actual usage is more like, "Hey Siri Scratch &lt;wait for Siri to activate shortcut&gt; Here's my memo".
 You can activate it without unlocking the phone, which is nice for when you're hands-free out on a walk, although that's somewhat dependent on how much you trust Apple's transcription.

 ## So, is low code, good? (#low-code)